Queen to miss UK parliament opening as PM eyes political revival

 She has missed only two state openings during her record-breaking 70-year reign, in 1959 and 1963, when she was pregnant with Prince Andrew and then Prince Edward.

+Royal expert Robert Hardman wrote in the Daily Mail that the Queen "remains very much in charge", while calling this handover a "historic moment".

+The Times wrote that for Charles, this is "the nearest he has come to performing the duties he will one day undertake as king".

-News of her absence immediately overshadowed the unveiling of the new parliamentary session.
+News of the Queen's absence immediately overshadowed the unveiling of the new parliamentary session.

 Reeling from a series of scandals and dire results for his ruling Conservatives in local elections last week, the beleaguered Tory leader is promising 38 bills to get his agenda "back on track".